AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 Die vorkonfigurierten Einstellungen für die Target- und Analytics-Integration aus einer Implementierungsperspektive dienen der Verwendung der SDID, die von der Seite übergeben wird, um die Target- und Analytics-Anforderung automatisch auf dem Backend für Sie zu verknüpfen.

-Wenn Sie jedoch mehr Kontrolle darüber wünschen, wie und wann Analysedaten zu Analytics zu Berichterstellungszwecken an Analytics gesendet werden sollen und Sie nicht die Standardeinstellungen für Target und Analytics übernehmen möchten, können Sie **analyticslogging = client_ side** über **window. targetglobalsettings** festlegen.
+However, if you want more control on how and when to send analytics data related to Target to Analytics for reporting purposes, and you do not want to opt-in to the default settings of having Target and Analytics automatically stitch the analytics data via the SDID, then you can set **analyticsLogging = client_side** via **window.targetGlobalSettings**.
 Hinweis: Alle Versionen unter 2.1 unterstützen diesen Ansatz nicht.

 Beispiel: